By Dr Abdul-Azim Ahmed

 British mosques have generally emerged from the networks Muslims had access to as they settled in the United Kingdom.
 These networks were often along ethnic and denominational lines.
 As such, the trustees, management, and religious leadership of a mosque are very often mono-denominational (and sometimes even mono-ethnic).

-The congregation, however, are very often diverse.
+The congregations, however, are very often diverse.
 In choosing a mosque to attend, accessibility, language, facilities, and services are usually more salient factors for Muslims than denominational identity.
 In turn, many mosques adopt a broad ecumenical approach that accommodates their congregation.

 A smaller number of mosques may have a strong denominational identity, however, acting as the British or regional headquarters for an Islamic movement.